 discussion of changing roles and relationships in the case of a relative adoption or when the birth parents will have an ongoing relationship or maintain contact with the child or adoptive parents;

-support for maintaining relationships with friends and family who can provide support; and
+assistance with maintaining relationships with friends and family who can provide support; and

-information on post-adoption services and the potential for search and reunion in the future.
+post-adoption services and information on the potential for search and reunion in the future.

 Interpretation: It can help birth parents to maintain supportive relationships by providing, with their permission, information, counseling, and/or support to family members or other individuals with whom they have a close relationship especially if those individuals may not be fully supportive of the adoption plan.

 In foster care cases where the birth parents’ rights have been involuntarily terminated, it may not be possible or appropriate to provide such services.
-The program may consult with the public agency or its designee to determine the appropriateness and needs for such services.
+The organization may consult with the public agency or its designee to determine the appropriateness and needs for such services.
 Documentation of that consultation and implementation of the guidance provided is sufficient evidence of implementation for this standard.

-AS 9.02
+AS 10.02

-The program provides or arranges for developmentally-appropriate services needed to help the child prepare for adoption including:
+The organization provides or arranges for developmentally appropriate services needed to help the child prepare for placement, including:

 information to help the child understand the meaning, process, and lifelong impact of adoption;